I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 - With whom did Jenny play the game of assigning colors to sounds?
 What colors did she give to the voices of Ben, Oliver, or Mr. Tiffany?
 Why did Jenny continue this practice?
 Are there any sounds you would ascribe certain colors to?

-What problems did Jenny have with the press any why?
+- What problems did Jenny have with the press and why?
 Why would she choose a job drawing for a newspaper then?

-Why did Jenny thing that disagree with Keats about beauty equaling truth, believing instead that it can be a great lie, yet that made her that much more interested in beauty?
+- Why did Jenny disagree with Keats about beauty equaling truth, believing instead that it can be a great lie, yet that made her that much more interested in beauty?
 What beautiful lies did she tell or believe?

 A popular drink at the clubs Minx and Jenny attended was a sidecar, which is made with cognac, orange liqueur, and lemon juice.